Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Introduction

-This suggests that to resolve the solution, the number of spatial grids (or basis) in each dimension is required to be $\Or{(h^{-1})}$ for grid based methods such as finite difference and Fourier pseudo-spectral spatial discretizations, which is formidable in high dimensions on classical computers.
+The main challenges to perform the quantum simulation of this case are of two folds: the high spatial dimensionality, and the oscillations of solution with wavelength $O(h)$ in \textit{both time and space}.
+This suggests that to resolve the solution, the number of spatial grids (or basis) in each dimension is required to be $\Or{(h^{-1})}$ for grid-based methods such as finite difference and Fourier pseudo-spectral spatial discretizations, which is formidable in high dimensions on classical computers.
 Indeed, this requirement for the spatial grid is made rigorous in, e.g., \cite{BaoJinMarkowich2002,LasserLubich2020}, leading to $\Or(h^{-d})$ total number of spatial grids for $d$-dimensional case.
 Therefore, the study of a direct simulation using the Trotter algorithms so far has been mostly restricted to the low-dimensional case, while wavepacket-based methods were preferred when it comes to higher dimensions.
 However, high spatial dimensionality and hence large Hilbert space are not issues for quantum algorithms.
 Hereafter, we focus on the $h$-scaling of the number of Trotter steps, which is related to the run time.
 The main difficulty for quantum algorithms is the smallness of $h$.
-More precisely, the error of existing quantum algorithms~\cite{BerryAhokasCleveEtAl2007,BerryChilds2012,BerryCleveGharibian2014,BerryChildsCleveEtAl2014,BerryChildsCleveEtAl2015,BerryChildsKothari2015,LowChuang2017,ChildsMaslovNamEtAl2018,LowWiebe2019,ChildsOstranderSu2019,Campbell2019,Low2019,ChildsSu2019,ChildsSuTranEtAl2020,ChenHuangKuengEtAl2020} is usually measured in the operator norm of the unitary evolution operators, which in turn depends on certain norm of the Hamiltonian.
-Take one-dimension as an example.
-When taking the number of spatial grids as $\Or{(h^{-1})}$, we denote the spatial discretization of the semiclassical Hamiltonian $H/h: = (A+B)/h$ as $A^h + B^h$, where $A^h$ and $B^h$ are the discretized matrices of $- \frac{h}{2} \Delta$ and $\frac{1}{h} V(x)$, respectively, using standard spatial discretization methods such as the finite difference or spectral method which are detailed in \cref{sec:err_dis}.
-Note that the operator norm of both $A^h$ and $B^h$ are large, namely,
+More precisely, the error of existing quantum algorithms~\cite{BerryAhokasCleveEtAl2007,BerryChilds2012,BerryChildsCleveEtAl2014,BerryChildsCleveEtAl2015,BerryChildsKothari2015,LowChuang2017,ChildsMaslovNamEtAl2018,LowWiebe2019,Low2019,ChildsSu2019,ChildsSuTranEtAl2020,AnFangLin2022} is usually measured in the operator norm of the unitary evolution operators, which in turn depends on certain norm of the Hamiltonian.
+Take one dimension as an example.
+When taking the number of spatial grids as $\Or{(h^{-1})}$, we denote the spatial discretization of the semiclassical Hamiltonian $H/h = (A+B)/h$ as $A^h + B^h$, where $A^h$ and $B^h$ are the discretized matrices of $- \frac{h}{2} \Delta$ and $\frac{1}{h} V(x)$, respectively, using standard spatial discretization methods such as the finite difference or spectral method which are detailed in \cref{sec:err_dis}.
+Note that the operator norm spectral norm) of both $A^h$ and $B^h$ are large, namely,

 and so are the (nested) commutators